Ovarian Cancer

 Symptoms of ovarian cancer

-Ovarian cancer is the fifth most common cancer among women in the UK, with about 7300 new cases each year (Cancer Research UK 2016).
-The risk of developing ovarian cancer is very low in young women and increases as women get older.
-More than 8 out of 10 (80% of) ovarian cancers occur in women over the age of 50 (Macmillan Cancer Support May 2015).
+Ovarian cancer is the sixth most common cancer among women in the UK, with about 7,500 new cases each year (Cancer Research UK, 2021).
+The risk of developing ovarian cancer is very low in people under the age of 30 and increases as they get older.
+More than half (50%) of ovarian cancers occur in women over the age of 65 (Macmillan Cancer Support, September 2021).

-Ian Jacobs, a professor of gynaecological oncology, explains that the symptoms tend to be vague and non-specific and are common to many other, less serious, conditions, and that most women with these symptoms turn out not to have cancer.
+Ian Jacobs, a professor of gynaecological oncology, explains that the symptoms of ovarian cancer tend to be vague and non-specific, and are symptoms that are common to many other, less serious, conditions: most women with these symptoms turn out not to have cancer.

 SHOW TEXT VERSION